 Try HourStack for Your Attention Residue Counteroffensive

-If you haven’t already started a free 14-day trial with HourStack, sign up on our website, register for a webinar, or book a live demo if you’re part of a team.
+If you haven’t already started a free 14-day trial with HourStack, sign up on our website.
 We’ll be glad to coach you on how you can use HourStack for more efficient time blocking, scheduling, time tracking, and reporting.

 We may never be able to completely eliminate the negative effects of attention residue and context switching, but we can certainly provide you with the tools to help you make the most out of the hours in your workday by using HourStack—so give it a try!